This clean eating recipe for fluffy coconut flour pancakes makes a delicious breakfast treat that is gluten free, grain free and paleo friendly.

 After a looong time of recipe testing, photographing and editing the book is finally ready for launch *happydance*

-To celebrate the release I made you a video showing you exactly how to make these wonderful coconut flour pancakes (scroll to top in case you missed it).
+To celebrate the release I made you a video showing you exactly how to make these wonderful coconut flour pancakes (scroll to the bottom).

 Enjoy!
 I am going to leave you with the original post and recipe below.